-I have a special spot in my heart for the Starwood Preferred Guest Credit Card from American Express and the Starwood Preferred Guest program because two of Walt Disney World's nicest hotels, the Disney Dolphin and Disney Swan, are Starwood properties.
-The Starwood Preferred Guest card will give you 25,000 Starpoints if you use it to make $3,000 in purchases within the first 3 months.
-That'll give you 28,000 Starpoints to use which is worth up to 14 days if you book a Category 1 on a weekend!
+I had a special spot in my heart for the Starwood Preferred Guest Credit Card from American Express and the Starwood Preferred Guest program because two of Walt Disney World’s nicest hotels, the Disney Dolphin and Disney Swan, are Starwood properties.
+Oh, the good ole days. 🙂

-If SPG isn't up your alley or you consider yourself a Conrad Hilton type of traveler, the Hilton HHonors has partnerships with two credit card companies – Amex and Citi – with two compelling promotional offers.
-The Hilton HHonors is a great program on its own because members, even at the lowest Blue level, get a ton of benefits.
-The redemption prices are not as good as SPG, with a free night starting at 5,000 points, and a schedule that isn't as clear.
+If Marriott isn’t up your alley or you consider yourself a Conrad Hilton type of traveler, the Hilton Honors has partnerships with two credit card companies – Amex and Citi – with two compelling promotional offers.
+The Hilton Honors is a great program on its own because members, even at the lowest Blue level, get a ton of benefits.
+The redemption prices are not as good as SPG, with a free night starting at 5,000 points, and a schedule that isn’t as clear.

-The Hilton HHonors Card from American Express is the one I prefer. it feeds into the Hilton HHonors program, offers automatic upgrade to Silver Status (one up from the starter Blue status), and has no annual fee.
+The Hilton Honors Card from American Express is the one I prefer.
+It feeds into the Hilton Honors program, offers an automatic upgrade to Silver Status (one up from the starter Blue status).